-Futurists have written for decades about using technology to improve education by giving thousands (instead of dozens) of students access to the very best teachers and by deploying computer-based systems that allow students to learn at their own pace at any time of the day or night.
-This vision is becoming a reality now, partly because fiscal limitations are forcing K-12 schools to employ fewer teachers and increase the productivity of those still on the payroll, an endeavor which can be aided by technology.
+Futurists have written for decades about using technology to improve education by giving thousands (instead of dozens) of students access to the very best teachers and by deploying computer-based systems that allow students to learn at their own pace at any time of the day or night.1 This vision is becoming a reality now, partly because fiscal limitations are forcing K-12 schools to employ fewer teachers and increase the productivity of those still on the payroll, an endeavor that can be aided by technology.2

-Though the cycle of invention and refinement has just begun in technology-assisted instruction, several promising approaches are evident.
-These include:
+Though the cycle of invention and refinement has just begun in technologyassisted instruction, several promising approaches are evident:

-- Online systems that provide brief (e.g., one hour or less) courses on key concepts in virtually all the science and mathematics disciplines that students are likely to encounter in K-12 schools. - Computer-based systems that offer basic instruction on a topic (e.g., factoring or oxidation-reduction equations), test students, and provide teachers with feedback on what their pupils have learned and where they are stuck. - Online courses that students can access at any time, repeating sections until they are able to pass a test that is embedded in the course software. - Instructional-management programs that can direct struggling students to new ways of explaining the material.
-These same programs can direct students who do well on the basic material to more challenging skills or to enrichment resources. - Management programs that prescribe a new set of online materials for every student every day, and suggest how teachers might use a daily period where they tutor students to pose challenging questions that prompt the application of skills just learned.
+Brief online courses (one hour or less) addressing key concepts in virtually all the science and mathematics disciplines that students are likely to encounter in K-12 schools.

+- Computer-based instruction on basic topics (e.g., factoring or oxidationreduction equations) that also tests students and provides teachers with feedback on what their pupils have learned and where they are stuck. - Online courses that students can access at any time, repeating sections until they are able to pass a test that is embedded in the course software. - Instructional-management programs that can direct struggling students to new ways of explaining the material, and that can direct abler students to more challenging materials or enrichment resources. - Management programs that prescribe a new set of online materials for every student every day, and that suggest to teachers challenging questions they can pose to students to prompt the application of skills just learned.